 The situation is even more severe in developing countries, where the number of smokers is increasing but effective disposal of cigarette butt remains non-existent.

-Hence more often than not, the abandoned cigarette butt usually end up in the landfills or the drainage system and are slowly transported by rivers to the ocean.
+Hence more often than not, the abandoned cigarette butt usually ends up in the landfills or the drainage system and is slowly transported by rivers to the ocean.

 The toxic chemicals from the cigarette butt slowly seep into the land & water, creating havoc on the environment.
 As mentioned the filters are made with a type of plastic that can take years to decompose, even as they do, they break down into microplastics, polluting the water bodies.

 Thousands of marine animals are exposed to these highly toxic fragments risking their survival.